LesleyLai/blog/contents/blog/cpp_lambda/en.md

 </aside>

 ### Going back to lambda
 Lambdas in C++ are syntactic sugars of function objects.
+In other word, the compilers translate lambda expressions into function objects.
 Through the amazing [C++ Insights](https://cppinsights.io/) website, we can see a desugared version of our `abssort` example:

 ```cpp
 #include <algorithm>